 “…there are many opportunities across a range of specialisms, enabling staff across the Trust to access exceptional CPD, whilst improving skills, knowledge and experience.”

 Apprenticeships are a great way of being up-skilled whilst in employment.
-Dozens of staff across CAST have completed apprenticeship training, or are in the process of doing an apprenticeship at present.
+They also provide a way of offering an employment and training opportunity to a new employee.
+Dozens of staff across CAST have completed apprenticeship training, or are in the process of doing an apprenticeship.
 It's important to stress that staff are still able to enroll on and start apprenticeships in the current work context.
 This is because certain apprenticeship training providers have moved to a training model which can be delivered 100% remotely, with support from tutors.

 Apprenticeships can be used to up-skill and/or retrain employees of any age, including older workers or existing staff, as long as the apprenticeship is giving them new skills to enable them to achieve competence in their chosen occupation.